I am currently module leader for the following undergraduate modules:

 I have recently published a monograph, entitled 'Crime, Broadsides, and Social Change: 1800-1850', which combines all of my above research interests.

 Kate started at LJMU in August 2014.
 She previously worked as a Lecturer in Criminology and Criminal Justice at the University of the West of Scotland.
 She has extensive experience of criminal justice, having served as both a police officer and a civilian caseworker investigating police complaints, and has also served as a panel member for Children’s Hearings Scotland.
 She is a member of the British Society of Criminology, the Centre for Crime and Justice Studies, and also LifeLines, a voluntary organisation which befriends prisoners on Death Row in the U.S.

-Bates, K (forthcoming) 'Broadsides', in Turner, J. et al (eds.)
+Bates, K (2019) 'Broadsides', in Turner, J. et al (eds.)
 A Companion to Crime and Criminal Justice History.
 Bristol: Policy Press.

-Bates, K (forthcoming) 'Burke and Hare', in Turner, J. et al (eds.)
+Bates, K (2019) 'Burke and Hare', in Turner, J. et al (eds.)
 A Companion to Crime and Criminal Justice History.
 Bristol: Policy Press.

-Bates, K (forthcoming) 'Crime Fiction', in Turner, J. et al (eds.)
+Bates, K (2019) 'Crime Fiction', in Turner, J. et al (eds.)
 A Companion to Crime and Criminal Justice History.
 Bristol: Policy Press.